APIDevTools/swagger-parser/README.md

 --------------------------
 I welcome any contributions, enhancements, and bug-fixes.
 [Open an issue](https://github.com/APIDevTools/swagger-parser/issues) on GitHub and [submit a pull request](https://github.com/APIDevTools/swagger-parser/pulls).

-#### Building/Testing
-To build/test the project locally on your computer:
+To test the project locally on your computer:

 1. __Clone this repo__<br>
 `git clone https://github.com/APIDevTools/swagger-parser.git`